nmrshll/oauth2-noserver/README.md

-# oauth2ns: easy oauth2 for purely client side apps (desktop GUI, cli, mobile)
+# oauth2-noserver
+## Simplifying the oauth2 auth flow for desktop / cli apps that have no server side.
 While oauth works fine for apps the have a server side, I personally find it a pain to use when developing simple desktop or cli applications.
 That's why needed something to turn a complete oauth flow into a one-liner (well, that's clearly exaggerated, but it's barely more).

 So here's how it works !

+# Installation

+Run `go get github.com/nmrshll/oauth2-noserver`

 # Usage